Krispy Kreme: Return to private ownership

 In May 2016, JAB Holding Company, a German investment firm, announced that it made an offer to purchase the company for $1.35 billion over the following two months that would make the company privately owned.
 The transaction closed on July 27, 2016.
 In December 2017, Krispy Kreme moved its corporate headquarters to Charlotte, North Carolina; while Winston-Salem retained the majority of operational departments and the Krispy Kreme Support Center.

 Also in 2010, Krispy Kreme Express, a delivery service for businesses, began testing at the Battleground Avenue location in Greensboro, North Carolina.
 In the early 2010s, the company began developing shops with tunnel ovens, which allow for an all-day "Hot Now" hot doughnut experience.

 On February 24, 2015, Krispy Kreme opened its 1,000th shop, in Kansas City, Kansas.

 In 2018, Krispy Kreme acquired bakery chain Insomnia Cookies at a $175mm enterprise value, which continues to operate independently.
-On August 25, 2020, the first Krispy Kreme vending machine was launched in North Carolina, featuring 3-packs of doughnuts available 24 hours a day.
+On August 25, 2020, the first Krispy Kreme vending machine was launched in North Carolina, featuring three-packs of doughnuts available 24 hours a day.

 In 2022, Krispy Kreme began operating new sales models in a "hub and spoke" model to distribute donuts to more access points like convenience and grocery stores and McDonald's restaurants.
 At the end of 2023 Krispy Kreme had reached 14,000 different points where its donuts are sold.

 Going public again

 In May 2021, Krispy Kreme confidentially filed for an initial public offering to once again go public.
 The company went public again on the Nasdaq on July 1, 2021, under the name Krispy Kreme Inc.

 On March 26, 2024, Krispy Kreme and McDonald's announced a partnership where Krispy Kreme doughnuts would be gradually rolled out to all McDonald's locations nationwide by the end of 2026.
 This followed a successful test market experiment in Kentucky.
 Markets such as Pittsburgh and Columbus, Ohio, were selling Krispy Kreme products at McDonald's by the end of 2024.
+By June 2025, Krispy Kreme announced the McDonald's partnership would be terminated due to "unsustainable operating costs" and insufficient demand.

 In 2024, Krispy Kreme sold a majority stake of Insomnia Cookies, to Verlinvest and Mistral Equity Partners, at a $350mm enterprise value.